 Add a transfer table to your notebook or workflow entry

-Adding a transfer table to your entry can be done by entering your notebook via the “insert” menu on the formatting panel.
+1. Add a transfer table to an entry by opening the notebook entry, navigating to the Insert menu on the formatting panel, and selecting Transfer table.

-You have now created a blank transfer table that will allow you to transfer samples directly within your workflow.
-Note that each row you add to this table represent a sample transfer.
+Note that each row that is added to this table will represent a sample transfer.
 The table columns are:

-- Any additional columns for container fields specific to the container type you are working with [Note: Material is a custom field for Cryovial in this tutorial's example]
+Any additional columns for container fields specific to the selected container schema

 Fill out a transfer table